 No. Although students use the same Turnitin Assignment activity to submit, each student can only access and view his/her own submission.

-Please note that the below procedures only apply if the recommended settings are applied as per the Creating Turnitin Assignment Activities user guide.
+Please note that the below procedures only apply if the recommended settings are applied as per the Creating Turnitin Assignment Activities [PDF] [Intranet] user guide.

 Draft Turnitin Assignment activity: